5.56×45mm NATO: 5.56mm NATO versus 7.62mm NATO

-Hit probability refers to the ability of a soldier to concentrate on firing in spite of their weapon's recoil and noise, which is noticeably different between the two cartridges.
-The 7.62 NATO has twice the impact energy of the 5.56 NATO, preferable if a target is protected by higher level armor, especially at "medium" range.
-If not, both rounds normally penetrate satisfactorily through enemies up to 600 meters, approximately.
+Hit probability refers to the ability of a soldier to concentrate on firing despite their weapon's recoil and noise, which is noticeably different between the two cartridges.
+The 7.62 NATO has twice the impact energy of the 5.56 NATO, preferable if a target is protected by higher-level armor, especially at "medium" range.
+If not, both rounds normally penetrate satisfactorily through enemies up to approximately 600 meters.
 A 5.56 NATO round fired from a 20 in barrel has a flatter trajectory than a 7.62 NATO round fired from a barrel of equal length, while the 5.56 NATO fired from a 14.5 in barrel has the same trajectory as the 7.62 NATO from a 20 in barrel, as well as the same time of flight.
 A 7.62 NATO round reaches 50 percent of its velocity within 80 mm of the barrel when fired, so decreasing the barrel length for close quarters combat results in increased muzzle pressure and greater noise and muzzle flash.